Lockon2000/StatusScraper/docs/lib/internals/utilities/configurationsInterface.md

     - Type: `string`
     - Description: Holds the `adapter` configuration.
     - Properties:
+        - Holds the names of a fully implemented adapter in the lib/adapters path.
-        - Will be all lower case.
-The casing is not preserved.
+        - Will be all lower case, so The casing is not preserved.
     - Guaranteed!
 - `APIBaseURL`:
     - Type: `string`